SHINE in Modern Foreign Languages

 - Develop children’s speaking and listening skills and lay the foundations for future language learning.

-- Develop linguistic competence, extend their knowledge of how language works and explore differences and similarities between the target language and English.
+- Develop linguistic competence, extend their knowledge of how language works and explore differences and similarities between the French and English.

 - Enhance pupils’ awareness of the multilingual and multicultural world and introduce an international dimension to pupils’ learning; giving them an insight into their own culture and those of others.